TamaMcGlinn/minetest-adabots/README.md

 This fork of [computertest](https://github.com/zaners123/Computertest) allows you to run [Adabots](https://github.com/TamaMcGlinn/AdaBots) using minetest instead of minecraft.
 I have also done a few fixes as necessary to get the [ComputerCraft turtle API](https://tweaked.cc/module/turtle.html) working.

-After installing, go to Settings > All Settings and search for "secure", in order to set httpmods to include `computertest` (not adabots - I am too lazy to rename everything).
+After installing, go to Settings > All Settings and search for "secure", in order to set httpmods to include `adabots`.

 Then give yourself a turtle, place it and right click it.
 In the command window, enter `turtle:listen()` to start listening on the default server/port/tickrate.